Eustace King: Playing career

-As a goalie for the Omaha Lancers from 1989 to 1991, King appeared in 36 games.
+As a goalie for the Omaha Lancers from 1989 to 1991, Eustace appeared in 36 games.
 During these years, King had five wins and two losses during the 1989–90 season.
-By January 1991, King had nine wins, four losses and two ties with the Lancers.
+By January 1991, King had nine wins, four losses, and two ties with the Lancers.
 With the Lancers, King and the team won the Anderson Cup during the 1989-90 regular season.
 During the playoffs, King and the Lancers won the Clark Cup during the 1989–90 and 1990–91 seasons.

 In June 1991, King remained in the USHL when he was traded to the Dubuque Fighting Saints.
-With Dubuque, King did not miss any regular season game leading up to the USHL playoffs scheduled for April 1992.
-At the 1992 Clark Cup finals, King and Dubuque were defeated by the Des Moines Buccaneers.
-That year, King and the team reached the round-robin stage of the 1992 National Junior-A championship hosted by USA Hockey.
-In his 33 goaltending games with the Fighting Saints, King had 16 wins, 12 losses and 2 ties during the 1991–92 season.
+With Dubuque, King did not miss any regular-season game leading up to the USHL playoffs scheduled for April 1992.
+The Des Moines Buccaneers defeated King and Dubuque at the 1992 Clark Cup finals.
+In the same year, King and the team reached the round-robin stage of the 1992 National Junior-A championship hosted by USA Hockey.
+In his 33 goaltending games with the Fighting Saints, King had 16 wins, 12 losses, and 2 ties during the 1991–92 season.

-From 1992 to 1996, King continued his goalie career in Ohio when he joined the Central Collegiate Hockey Association for Miami University.
+From 1992 to 1996, King continued his goalie career in Ohio where he joined the Central Collegiate Hockey Association for Miami University.
 As part of the Miami Redskins men's ice hockey team, King was on the ice for 77 minutes between 1993 and 1995.
 In February 1995, King was one of several players who received a one-game suspension for unsportsmanlike conduct after a game against the Michigan State Spartans.
 During the 1995–96 season, King had the Miami season record for goals against average with 3.90.
 By January 1996, King had appeared in seven games for Miami.
 After appearing in 20 games during 1996, King had five wins, seven losses and two ties for Miami.